Say We Abolished Daylight Saving Time. Here’s How It Would Change Sleep.

 It’s Saturday night on the second weekend in March or the first weekend in November.
 You’re enjoying your evening, winding down for the night, and tucking into bed.
-You wake up on Sunday at your usual time, just like the weekend before and the weekend after, without having to remember to change a single clock.
-That’s it.
+You wake up on Sunday at your usual time, just like the weekend before, without having to remember to change a single clock or worry about whether you accounted for the time change in your schedule.

 Sounds too good to be true, right?
 Well, that’s just scratching the surface of how things might change if daylight saving time (DST) were abolished.

-Daylight saving time begins in early March and ends the first weekend in November.
-After another year of switching our clocks back and forth, we got to thinking: What would a country without daylight saving time really look like?
+Daylight saving time begins in early March and ends the first weekend in November (in 2024, that’s Sunday, November 3).
+After another year of switching our clocks back and forth, we got to thinking: What would a country without daylight saving time look like?
 Would we sleep better?

 According to sleep experts and others who’ve explored problems arising from twice-yearly clock changes, abolishing daylight saving time might not just be about getting rid of minor annoyances.
 It could change how our bodies interpret and adjust to light.